 Conclusion

-For professionals in the medical device industry, a thorough understanding of sampling and its applications can not only improve product quality, but also drive innovation and regulatory compliance.
+For professionals in the medical device industry, a thorough understanding of sampling and its applications can not only improve product quality, but also foster innovation and regulatory compliance.
 In short, adopting a systematic and rigorous approach to sampling is a valuable investment in the future of global health.